Residual-$ZZ$-coupling suppression and fast two-qubit gate for Kerr-cat qubits based on level-degeneracy engineering

 An $R_{ZZ}$ gate is based on $ZZ$ coupling between qubits.
 If we cannot switch off the $ZZ$ coupling, the residual coupling causes crosstalk\cite{Sarovar2020detectingcrosstalk} among qubits, yielding unwanted correlations between them.
 Because crosstalk errors are difficult to remove with quantum error corrections, which in general depend on errors to be local,\cite{Sarovar2020detectingcrosstalk} a scheme without residual coupling is desired to build a large-scale quantum computer.
 In order to suppress residual coupling, tunable couplers have been utilized in transmon systems,\cite{PhysRevLett.113.220502,PhysRevApplied.10.054062,PhysRevApplied.12.054023,PhysRevApplied.14.024070,PhysRevLett.125.200503,PhysRevLett.125.200504,PhysRevLett.127.080505,PhysRevApplied.16.064062,PhysRevApplied.18.034038,PRXQuantum.3.020301,PRXQuantum.4.010314,10.1063/5.0138699,PhysRevApplied.22.024057} which also enable fast multi-qubit operations.
 In Ref.~\onlinecite{Aoki2024}, the authors have developed a coupling scheme for two Kerr-cat qubits in which two tunable resonators are used as couplers and the frequency of a resonator is controlled.
 Although the scheme can suppress the residual coupling, a simpler scheme with less residual coupling is desirable.

 In this Letter we propose a coupling scheme for two Kerr-cat qubits with a better performance using a single tunable resonator as a coupler.
 By tuning the coupler frequency, we engineer the degeneracy of four relevant states of the two Kerr-cat qubits.
 This allows a cancellation of the residual $ZZ$ coupling and a fast and high-fidelity $R_{ZZ}$ gate.
-We show a circuit model that is experimentally feasible and numerically investigate its performance.
+We show a circuit model that is experimentally feasible and numerically investigate its performance. \TA{Our Hamiltonian derived from the circuit model incorpotrates the first-order terms in expansion beyond the rotating-wave approximation (RWA).} \TA{We use two coherent states with opposite phases as the computational basis of a Kerr-cat qubit in this Letter, although their superpositions are also used as computational basis in other papers.}

 Before discussing the scheme for Kerr-cat qubits, we explain the relation between $ZZ$ coupling and energy-level degeneracy of a diagonalized two-qubit Hamiltonian.
-The Hamiltonian is given by
+The Hamiltonian is given by \begin{linenomath}